Skip to main content

 Council needs to decide whether to submit an amalgamation proposal to the Government’s Head Start Pathway, or wait for the 'backstop process'.

-We are talking with other councils in the Horizons region to understand our options, however we want to know what you think first.
+Following community engagement, we are continuing to talk with other councils in the Horizons region to understand our options.

 Learn more